-palustrine emergent wetland that formed in a depressional area.
-W1 is isolated with no hydrologic connection to a water of the U.S. and no nexus to interstate or foreign commerce.
-It is located 1,500 feet from the nearest water.
+Furthermore, this pond does not support a link to interstate or foreign commerce.
 It is not known to be used by interstate or foreign travelers for recreation or other purposes.
-It does not produce fish or shellfish that could be taken and sold in interstate or foreign commerce, and is not known to be used for industrial purposes by industries in interstate commerce .
+The pond does not produce fish or shellfish that could be taken and sold in interstate or foreign commerce, and is not known to be used for industrial purposes by industries in interstate commerce.
+For all of these reasons, this feature does not meet the definition of waters of the U.S. as defined by 33 CFR Part 328.3.